TranslatorSRI/SRI_testing/tests/onehop/README.md

 So the steps for a KP:

-1. Copy the KP template from the repository  [templates/KP](templates/KP) into a distinctly named file.
+1. Copy the KP template from the repository  [templates/KP](templates/KP) into a distinctly named file (Note: these templates are not directly used by the SRI Testing harness but just serve as a hint to KP test data curators on how to creat the required JSON test data file).
 2. Edit the copied file to add or remove test data edges using the KP's metaknowledge graph catalog of S-P-O patterns as a guide, and specifying subject and object entries for each triple with a real identifiers that should be retrievable from the KP (Note: update the file to the latest standards as described above)
 3. Publish the resulting file as a JSON resource [dereferenced by a test data location configured as described above](#translator-smartapi-registry-configuration) in the KP's Translator SmartAPI Registry entry.